edgar-treischl/Hugo/content/project/edgar/index.md

   caption: ''
   focal_point: Smart

 summary: "Ask EdgarGPT a question.
-The AI chat bot is supposed to know facts about me based on my website, my CV, and other projects."
+The AI chat bot is trained to know facts about me based on this website, my CV, and other project materials."

 date: "2023-01-01"